-Knowledge of:

-Nunavut Planning and Project Assessment Act Environmental assessment procedures and processes, as well as matters related to environmental legislation and regulations Subject matter and lines of inquiry regarding environmental assessment, biophysical, social and economic environments Environmental monitoring, mitigation and adaptive management strategies and techniques for a variety of development types Consultation strategies and project management techniques for coordinating and carrying out environmental screenings of project proposals Skills: Excellent verbal and written communications skills Strong interpersonal skills Efficiency in Windows operating systems and Microsoft Office applications (e.g. Outlook, Word, Excel, Access, PowerPoint) Project management software considered an asset Written and/or conversational fluency in Inuktitut/Inuinnaqtun considered a strong asset Abilities: Collate and manage large amounts of information efficiently Summarize information and highlight important issues Task prioritization and effective time management Summarize complex ideas and principles for non-technical audiences Cope with frequent interruptions and changes in priorities Maintain discretion and the highest level of confidentiality
+Knowledge of: Familiarity with the provisions of the Nunavut Land Claims Agreement and Nunavut Planning and Project Assessment Act • Environmental assessment procedures and processes, as well as matters related to environmental legislation and regulations Specialization/expertise in subject matter and lines of inquiry regarding environmental assessment, biophysical, social and economic environments • Environmental monitoring, mitigation and adaptive management strategies and techniques for a variety of development types Consultation strategies and project management techniques for coordinating and carrying out environmental assessments of project proposals Understands the roles, mandates and authorities of Institutes of Public Government, government agencies, regulatory authorities and Designated Inuit Organizations within the natural resources, lands and environmental management regime of the Nunavut Settlement Area

+Skills: Excellent verbal and written communications skills Strong interpersonal skills and diplomacy • Efficiency in Windows operating systems and Microsoft Office application (e.g. Outlook, Word, Excel, Access, PowerPoint) • Project management software Written and/or conversational fluency in Inuktitut/Inuinnaqtun considered a strong asset
-Education: - Graduate degree in Environmental Sciences and/or Natural Sciences or related area(s) • Alternative acceptable education and training preparation includes an Undergraduate Degree in Environmental Studies and/or Natural Sciences supplemented with several years' work experience in positions having same or similar work responsibilities Up-to-date professional designation in a relevant field considered an asset

-Experience: • Personal and professional experience in the Arctic or in a cross-cultural setting considered an asset
+Abilities: Collate and manage large amounts of information efficiently Summarize information and highlight important issues Task prioritization and effective time management Summarize complex ideas and principles for non-technical audiences Lead and influence sometimes reluctant parties to achieve common objectives, facilitate development, manage conflicts and resolve disputes.
+Cope with frequent interruptions and changes in priorities Maintain discretion and the highest level of confidentiality Education: Graduate degree in Environmental Sciences and/or Natural Sciences or related area(s) supplemented with at least 3 years' experience in a similar position Alternative acceptable education and training preparation includes an Undergraduate Degree in Environmental Studies and/or Natural Sciences supplemented with 5 years' work experience in progressively more senior positions having same or similar work responsibilities Up-to-date professional designation in a relevant field considered an asset Experience: Minimum 3 years experience in a similar position Personal and professional experience in the Arctic or in a cross-cultural setting